 For data statement readers, accurate descriptions of the people represented in the dataset are important for at least two reasons: first, to assess if the dataset would be well-matched for a particular intended use case; and second, to enable future third party technology developers or adopters to make similar assessments of match to populations at a future time.

 All of the speaker groups represented in the dataset should be characterized with a prose description.
-Demographic categories are culture-specific and locally appropriate categories and definitions should be used.
+Demographic categories are context- and culture-specific; therefore, locally appropriate categories and definitions should be used.
 Suggested specifications include: